smalljaguar/logging_test/NOTES.md

 - update burn time to be more accurate (Gui said shouldn't not be necessary, SD card is massive compared to logfile sizes)
 - DPS now working but BMP temp stuck, need to fix
 - store calibration with get/setSensorOffsets
-- json/protobuf/writing raw bytes to file as an option
+- test csv/json/raw bytes decoding to see if reliable

 NB:
 - to change logging rate, change `BNO055_SAMPLERATE_DELAY_MS`, default is 100ms